Free CNA Practice Test 2026 Official State and National Nurse Aide Exams

 The Knowledge Test consists of 75 multiple-choice questions.
 Questions are selected from subject areas based on the approved Nevada Nursing Assistant test plan.
 The number of questions for each subject area is as follows:

-The purpose of the skill test is to determine minimum competency in nursing assistant skills.
-You must have a score of 80% on each task without missing any key steps (the bolded steps) to pass the skill portion of the test.
+The skill test aims to determine minimum competency in nursing assistant skills.
+To pass the skill portion of the test, you must score 80% on each task without missing any key steps (the bolded steps).

 The HDmaster test is given in the following states: